zgoda/kristall/examples/todos/README.md

 pip install -U -e .[dev]
 ```

-You can launch it from terminal with `todos` with activated virtualenv.
+Then with active virtualenv you can launch it from terminal with simple comand `todos` (`setup.py` registers console endpoint).
 By default application runs on port 5000 and has enabled reloader.
 Werkzeug built-in debugger is by default turned off because application does not have its own UI, enable it with `todos --debug`.
-To be able to use it issue requests from web browser (Postman does not render HTML).
+To be able to use it issue requests from web browser (tools like Postman do not render HTML).
+Run `todos --help` to learn other command line options.

 ## Frontend